 News & Updates

-Stay updated with information related to arts and culture, social movements, business and the arts from all over.
+Stay updated with the latest information related to arts and culture.

 The New York Times boasted about Ridgefield in an article titled “Ridgefield, Conn.: Arts, Culture and Open Space.”

 The City of Danbury has announced a search for a muralist to design and paint a mural honoring the classical singer and Civil Rights pioneer, Marian Anderson, on 300 Main Street in downtown Danbury.